How to Weld Sheet Metal or Thin Stock (For Beginners)

 Appearance

-Welding sheet metal often requires a beautiful smooth weld line.
-You can only achieve that natively with a TIG welder.
 Short circuit MIG welding causes spatter and uneven beads, while stick welding creates the least appealing welds.
-Additionally, stick welding leaves slag that must be removed.
+Additionally, stick welding leaves slag that you must remove.

-After chipping away the slag or brushing the silica remains from MIG welds, you typically must grind down the weld line to improve its appearance.
-Don’t press down too hard with an angle grinder, and avoid smoothing one area for too long to prevent heat build-up.
-Even heat generated from grinding friction can also distort the thin sheet metal.
+After chipping away the slag or brushing the silica remains from MIG welds, you must grind down the weld line to improve its appearance.
+Don’t press down too hard with an angle grinder; avoid smoothing one area for too long to prevent heat build-up.

 Grinding stainless steel is a vast topic on its own.
 So, ensure you use an abrasive type and grit size that gives you the desired finish.
-To remove stainless steel discoloration from welding, you can use stainless steel wire wheels, but you can also use a 360 grit or coarser abrasive.
-However, bead blending and flattening should be performed with a 40-80 grit abrasive disc, belt, or flap disc.

 Grinding the mild steel and aluminum is less complex.
-But, aluminum requires unique wax-based grinding wheels.
+But aluminum requires unique, wax-based grinding wheels.
 Aluminum loads up the regular wheels quickly, which may cause wheel explosion.

 Whichever metal you grind to finish, be careful not to remove too much material.
 Light stock is easy to over-grind and thin out, jeopardizing joint strength.